quasarframework/quasar-ui-qcalendar/packages/docs/src/markdown/developing/calendar-adapters.md

 When you build a production non-Gregorian calendar view, check these pieces deliberately:

 - Choose the adapter package for the actual calendar rule set, not just the display language.
-- Choose a locale for labels and numbering.
-- Choose the visible weekday order expected by the target calendar users.
+- Let the adapter provide locale, text direction, and visible weekday defaults when they match the target users.
-- Set `dir="rtl"` for RTL calendar presentations such as Arabic Hijri views.
+- Override `locale`, `dir`, or `weekdays` when the app needs a different presentation, such as a five-day work week.
 - Pass `calendar-system` to views that should expose `scope.calendarTimestamp`.
-- Use `scope.calendarTimestamp` for native labels and native-keyed data.
+- Use adapter-native `YYYY-MM-DD` strings for `v-model`, selected dates, disabled dates, native labels, and native-keyed data.
-- Keep QCalendar model values Gregorian unless the rest of your app has also moved to native adapter dates.
+- Use `scope.calendarIdentity.gregorianDate` for external systems that still expect Gregorian dates.
-- Use the epoch-day bridge outside QCalendar slots/events when you need to convert stored app dates.
+- Use the epoch-day bridge outside QCalendar slots/events when you need to convert between stored Gregorian dates and native adapter dates.
 - Test the first and last day of the native month, especially when those days fall in the middle of a Gregorian month.
 - Test previous and next month navigation against native month names, not Gregorian month names.